-- Instructors of all disciplines should provide content from various sources; include content and contributions to the field from minoritized communities - It is recommended that the college move toward establishing a requirement of the inclusion of contributions of minoritized communities living in the United States as a condition of the curriculum approval process - Increase the number of courses available that focus on marginalized communities in the curriculum/catalog.
+• Instructors of all disciplines should provide content from various sources; include content and contributions to the field from minoritized communities

+- It is recommended that the college move toward establishing a requirement of the inclusion of contributions of minoritized communities living in the United States as a condition of the curriculum approval process - Increase the number of courses available that focus on marginalized communities in the curriculum/catalog.
 This will lead to increased understanding about issues faced by marginalized groups including race, racism, ethnicity, culture, ability, and gender and gender identity.
-Courses should also be offered at times that are widely available to students from marginalized communities (e.g. evening and early morning classes) - Create opportunities for students to voice their preferences for specific classes, class times, and class content promoting the success of students from marginalized communities.
-The college should make data widely available and easily accessible regarding student performance by racial group by division, department, and by individual course for instructors.
+Courses should also be offered at times that are widely available to students from marginalized communities - Create opportunities for students to voice their preferences for specific classes, class times, and class content

-Data: Many faculty may be unaware of the performance of students by racial/ethnic groups in their courses.
-It is recommended that the college provide faculty with information necessary for
+Data: Many faculty may be unaware of the performance of students by racial/ethnic groups and other identities in their courses.
+It is recommended that the college provide faculty with information necessary for promoting the success of students from marginalized communities.
+The college should make data widely available and easily accessible regarding student performance by demographic groups by division, department, and by individual course for instructors.

-Learning Communities: The Learning Communities (Umoja-Sakhu, Puente, and PRISE) provide a unique and collaborative approach to supporting Black and African American, Latinx, and Asian American and Pacific Islander American students.
+Learning Communities: The Learning Communities (Umoja Sakhu, Puente, and PRISE) provide a unique and collaborative approach to supporting Black and African American, Latinx, and Asian American and Pacific Islander American students.
 It is recommended to sustain and support those courses aligned with the Learning Communities and the memo of understandings from statewide organizations.
 The Learning Communities provide positive cultural identity and they are important in fostering student success, creating a greater sense of belonging and promoting student engagement.
-ARC's learning communities are essential to providing a community and "cultural space" in the classroom through their culturally relevant courses, program activities and counseling support.
+ARC's Learning Communities are essential to providing a community and "cultural space" in the classroom through their culturally relevant courses, program activities and counseling support.
 Learning Communities should be staffed and resourced to effectively serve the students involved with the programs.
-There are numerous other recommendations related to the communities Learning Communities serve that overlap with the Student Support Services Opportunities and the Physical Space Opportunities.
+There are numerous other recommendations related to the populations Learning Communities serve that overlap with the Student Support Services Opportunities and the Physical Space Opportunities.